ninaihde/dl-plasmid-classifier/README.md

 The [`prepare_training.py`](src/preprocessing/prepare_training.py) script normalizes all train and validation data using the z-score with the median absolute deviation.
 In addition, it performs cutting of the reads to a randomly chosen sequence length and padding of the reads to a fixed length called max_seq_len.
 Finally, it saves the train and validation data as torch tensors.
 For the testing datasets, only storing of the ground truth labels is performed.

-If several batches are used, the training and validation tensor files can be merged with [`merge_tensors.py`](src/preprocessing/merge_tensors.py).
+Afterwards, the [`align_normalized_files.py`](src/preprocessing/align_normalized_files.py) script reduces the number of normalized .pt files for the class with a larger number of files to the amount of files that the other class has.
+The reduction is done by distributing all reads in the files to be removed evenly among the files to be kept, i.e. the reads are appended at the end of the files to be kept.
+This reduction must be executed for both the training and validation data to be used for training with the CustomDataLoader (which assumes the same amount of files per dataset).

 ### 6. Base-Calling